Credit Card Icon

 Learn How to Monitor Eye Pressure Effectively

-Recent advancements in home monitoring technology have made it easier for patients to manage their eye health.
+Recent advancements in home monitoring technology have made it easier for patients to manage their eye pressure range.
 Devices such as the iCare HOME2 have demonstrated good reliability and ease of use, allowing patients to capture IOP readings conveniently.
 It’s common to feel uncertain about self-monitoring; notably, a study found that four patients were excluded due to their inability to obtain at least 50% of reliable self-IOP measurements, highlighting the challenges some may face.
 Furthermore, the mean difference between Goldmann applanation tonometry (GAT) and iCare Home2 was −0.28±1.57 mmHg, indicating that while home monitoring is effective, it is essential to consider the accuracy of readings in comparison to traditional methods.
 These tools not only facilitate continuous monitoring but also empower you to take an active role in your eye care, ultimately leading to better management of conditions like glaucoma.

 This flowchart guides you through the process of monitoring eye pressure.
 Follow the arrows to see your options for both professional and home monitoring, and understand the steps you can take to manage your eye health effectively.